nrzaman/take-home-assessment-2025/README.md

 #### PostgreSQL
 1. Install [PostgreSQL](https://www.postgresql.org/download/macosx/) by using the command `brew install postgresql@vv` where `vv` is the version number you would like to install.
-2. (Optional) Update `src/config/db_config.json` with the relevant database credentials.
+2. (Optional) Update `src/config/db_config.json` with your custom database credentials (username and password).
-3. In a new Terminal window, run `docker run -p 5432:5432 -e POSTGRES_PASSWORD=[PASSWORD] -e POSTGRES_USER=[USERNAME] postgres` where `[PASSWORD]` is the password specified in `src/config/db_config.json` and `[USERNAME]` is the username specified in `src/config/db_config.json`.
+3. In a new Terminal window, run `docker run -p 5432:5432 -e POSTGRES_PASSWORD=[PASSWORD] -e POSTGRES_USER=[USERNAME] postgres`, where `[PASSWORD]` is the password specified in `src/config/db_config.json` and `[USERNAME]` is the username specified in `src/config/db_config.json`.
-3. Run `npm run db:create-db`.
+3. Run `npm run db:create-db` in your original Terminal window.

 ### Running

 1. (Optional) Update `src/config/local_api.json` with your desired server host and server port.
 It is recommended to keep the host name and choose a different port number than `3000`, since that is what the client will be running on.
-2. Navigate to the parent directory of the cloned repository and run `startApplication.sh`.
+2. Navigate to the parent directory of the cloned repository and run `./startApplication.sh`.
 This should trigger the web browser opening to `localhost:3000` with the application.
-3. If needed, Ctrl + C to exit the application.
+3. If needed, Ctrl + C in the Terminal window to exit the application.

 Mobile was tested using `Google Chrome > Inspect > Toggle device toolbar`.
 A refresh may need to be done for changes to go into effect.

 ### Testing

-1. Open a Terminal window.
-2. Navigate to the parent directory of the cloned repository and into `src/api`.
+1. Open a Terminal window and navigate to the parent directory of the cloned repository and into `src/api`.
-3. Run `export PYTHONPATH=/path/to/src/api`.
-Otherwise, it will not recognize `route.py` as the primary backend app for the unit tests.
+2. Run `export PYTHONPATH=/path/to/src/api`.
+Otherwise, the test file will not recognize `route.py` as the primary backend app for the unit tests.
-4. Run `pytest` in `src/api`
+3. Run `pytest` in `src/api`

 ### Debugging